Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-1.md

    ![Allow](../../media/allow.png)

-1. In the GitHub sign-in page, enter your GitHub credentials and click on **Sign in**.
+1. On the GitHub sign-in page, enter your GitHub credentials and click on **Sign in**.

-1. To verify your GitHub account login, sign in to Outlook in the Lab VM through an **InPrivate** window (https://outlook.office365.com/mail/) using your GitHub credentials, locate the email containing the verification code and select **Verify**.
+1. To verify your GitHub account login, sign in to Outlook in the Lab VM through an **InPrivate** window (https://outlook.office365.com/mail/) using your GitHub credentials, locate the email containing the verification code, and select **Verify**.

 1. Click on **Authorize Visual-Studio-Code** to provide additional permissions to GitHub for VS Code.

 ## Task 3: Using GitHub Codespaces with Copilot

-In this task, you'll create a new codespace for your GitHub repository and use GitHub Codespaces extension to commit and push changes directly from VS Code to your chosen GitHub repository.
+In this task, you'll create a new codespace for your GitHub repository and use the GitHub Codespaces extension to commit and push changes directly from VS Code to your chosen GitHub repository.

 1. On the home page of your repository, click the **Code** **(1)** tab located at the top left of the screen.
 Click the **Code** **(2)** button located in the middle of the page.

    ![](../../media/signingit.png)

-1. Click the **Codespaces (1)** tab on the box that pops up and then click the **Create codespace on main (2)** button.
+1. Click the **Codespaces (1)** tab on the box that pops up, and then click the **Create codespace on main (2)** button.

-   >**Note**: If in case pop-up prompt doesn't appear in the browser to open Visual Studio code, manually launch Visual Studio code from the desktop and close it.
-Next, return to the browser, refresh the page and launch the codespace that was previously created.
+   >**Note**: If a pop-up prompt doesn't appear in the browser to open Visual Studio code, manually launch Visual Studio code from the desktop and close it.
+Next, return to the browser, refresh the page, and launch the codespace that was previously created.

    ![GitHub-Codespaces](../../media/github-codespaces.png)